-Field Placement Options
+More about the Field Placement

 Field education is an integral component of the MSW@Denver curriculum—allowing you to put concepts and theories learned in the online classroom into practice.
 Throughout your internships, you will work hand in hand with trained social workers to hone your own practice.